 Alongside these, I added some little toy containers, a funnel, a bucket and a little plastic spade.

 You could also add a few cinnamon sticks to stimulate your child’s sense of smell.
-Pop the box on the floor on top of an old sheet/splash mat and your toddler can have lots of fun exploring!
-Jemima began by sorting all the pine cones into the bucket.
+Pop the box on the floor on top of an old sheet/splash mat and your toddler can have lots of fun exploring! my toddler began by sorting all the pine cones into the bucket.

 But her favourite thing to do was to play with the bird seed and transfer it into the different containers.

 I actually added three more little bowls of various sizes for her to use.

 my toddler loved this activity and was happily absorbed for over an hour.

 Next, we decided to use some of the leaves we had collected to create some foraging creatures of our own: hedgehogs!
 This is a quick activity to set up.
 Draw a hedgehog shape onto some brown card or sugar paper.
 Cut out the hedgehog.
 To make several identical ones, use the first as your template.

 Your toddler (guided by you) can then stick some leaves onto the body of the hedgehog, pointy sides at the top to emulate prickles.

 To finish, simply draw the eyes, nose and mouth onto the face of the hedgehog using a black marker pen.